superbox-dev/keba_keenergy/README.md

 > Take a look at the [example page](https://github.com/superbox-dev/keba_keenergy/wiki/Examples) in the Wiki to create awesome dashboards in Home Assistant.

-> Take a look at the [example page](https://github.com/superbox-dev/keba_keenergy/wiki/Examples) in the Wiki to create awesome dashboards in Home Assistant.

 ## With the KEBA KeEnergy Home Assistant Integration, you can

 * Connects to your **KEBA heat pump** via the KeEnergy Web HMI API using host and port